komagata/fixture_seed/README.md

 # FixtureSeed

-FixtureSeed is a Rails gem that automatically loads YAML fixture files from the `db/fixtures/` directory when running `rails db:seed`.
+FixtureSeed is a Rails gem that automatically loads YAML fixture files from the `db/fixtures/` directory before running `rails db:seed`.
 It loads the fixtures in alphabetical order and handles foreign key constraint errors by retrying failed inserts after all other fixtures are loaded.

 ## Installation